 While the situation may well feel pretty hopeless, I do believe though that you can and should be taking action now.
 This will help you to ensure that you’re in the strongest position possible in your business once this has all blown over (and, it will).

-Three things to prioritise during the pandemic
+Three things to prioritise to help your photography business survive the pandemic

 Looking after yourself is particularly important at times like these.
 While it’s completely natural to be fearful, worried and scared, try to reduce the amount of time you’re spending thinking about the pandemic.